 The Space Shuttle Program is officially called the Space Transportation System and it’s always referred to as STS (NASA–which stand for National Aeronautics and Space Administration–loves acronyms).
 STS was started in 1981 and the program has had five different shuttles which have been successfully thrust into space 133 times (tragically, Columbia was lost during launch in 2003 and Challenger was lost during re-entry in 1986).

-In 2008 we attended two Space Shuttle launches and got a unique behind-the-scenes look at the preparation.
-In February of that year we saw the Atlantis shuttle go up during a daytime launch.
-We were so amazed by the combination of science and spectacle that we returned to Florida’s Space Coast in March to watch the space shuttle Endeavor go up during a dramatic night launch.
+In 2008 we attended two space shuttle launches at the Kennedy Space Center and got a unique behind-the-scenes look at the preparation.
+In February of 2008 we saw the Atlantis shuttle go up during a daytime launch.
+We were so amazed by the combination of science and spectacle that we returned to Florida’s Space Coast in March 2008 to watch the space shuttle Endeavour go up during a dramatic night launch.
 The ground shakes.
 People cheer.
 It’s one of those unique American events.

-Here’s a look at the launches we witnessed and a nod to NASA as they prepare to send their shuttle up for the last time.
+Here’s a look at the launches we witnessed and a nod to NASA as they prepare to send a space shuttle up for the last time.

-Space shuttle astronauts, including the ones on the Endeavour (above) which we watched during a night launch, travel so fast around the earth that they see sunrise every 45 minutes.
+Space shuttle astronauts travel so fast around the earth that they see sunrise every 45 minutes.